Brightest flashlight of 2018

 Keep in mind that you won't be able to reach that power with Alkaline batteries!!!

-2150 lumens with AA batteries.
-The most powerful AA powered flashlight available.
+The Nitecore EA81 with 2150 lumens on 8 AA batteries.
+The most powerful AA powered flashlight available in 2018.

 - Throw of 53000cd (equals 462 meters / 0.28 miles)